The Happy Ships

 In terms of venues, there was “1886” and later that year, “Scratch” opened.
 Scratch was maybe the first reggae club in Africa.
 If it wasn’t the first then it was surely the best!
 Jerry Dixon had an incredible sound rig set up and Henry Coombs imported and spun the latest and hottest disks.

 By the end of 1980 we had all left our respective bands and were working in small units pursuing experimental stuff.
-The units were basically Warrick and I on the one hand and Wayne and Phillip Nangle on the other.
+The units were basically Warrick and me on the one hand and Wayne and Phillip Nangle on the other.
 If it had not been for Lloyd Ross, the “Happy Ships” would not have happened.
-He seemed to have the energy, positivity and desire to get us together.
+He seemed to have the energy, positivity, and desire to get us together.

 I remember a meeting at Phillip’s house where we all just sat around talking music and seeing if we liked each other.
 At one point in the evening, Lloyd asked Wayne and Phillip to do their ‘guitar thing’.
 Warrick and I weren’t expecting to be impressed I can assure you, but what they did was incredible.
 It consisted of two out of sync and somehow interlocking guitar parts that were positively ‘unhinged’.
 It was pure Captain Beefheart!
-After that we both thought, “OK we can work with these guys”.
+After that, we both thought, “OK we can work with these guys”.
 That guitar thing became Egg and Bacon Plantation.

 I’ll talk a bit about Egg And Bacon Plantation to give you some idea of how we worked.
 Warrick found a slow 3 underneath that guitar thing on drums, in effect turning the piece into a waltz and I put a ‘hokey’ horn melody on top.
 In the army where Warrick and I had both been in a military band, I had learned to get this fractured sound out of the saxophone by singing and blowing through the horn at the same time.
 Lloyd dug it and from then on I was a happy ship only to the extent that I shredded my reeds.
 The melody goes into a Star Spangled Banner quote that helps to give the tune its ‘Yankee Doodle’ vibe.
 We added roosters crowing to complement the manic singing.
 The whole thing is a bit like a red neck barn dance in the deep South where the moonshine has been spiked with acid!

 Towards the end of the piece, the guitar part starts modulating upwards in half steps.
 On saxophone this was not as easy to do.
 Being a relatively limited player at that time, you can hear that I lose it after a while.
-But not to worry, the whole band loses it shortly afterwards and the piece ends in a glorious cacophony.
+But not to worry, the whole band loses it shortly afterward and the piece ends in a glorious cacophony.
 This was a standard Happy Ships type ending.
 Things fell apart.
-The centre would not hold.
+The center would not hold.

 We did only three live performances at the end of the years 1980, 1981 and 1983.
 We skipped 1982 because that was the year that Lloyd moved to Johannesburg to set up Shifty Records.
 The first two were resoundingly successful, the last one, more of a reunion after we had finished recording the album.